 not be considered securely private or anonymous.

-After all, you are harvesting data to be licensed
+After all, you are collecting data to be licensed

 into commercial products in exchange for a share